Shelton & Yelden from Upper Dean

 Turn left down the lane to follow the Three Shires Way.
 You soon reach a T-junction.
 Bear left and stay on the Three Shires Way keeping to the right at the first junction of tracks.
 You now have just over a mile to walk along the Three Shires Way to reach the main road through Yelden (grid ref.
 TL013671).

-Keep the wooded area to your immediate left and continue for about 400 metres.
+Keep the wooded area to your immediate right and continue for about 400 metres.
 Turn left on a vague path that heads to a red brick building which is part of Crowfield Farm (grid ref.
 TL018661).
-Continue straight ahead past the barns to join a track with the field boundary to your left.
+Continue straight ahead past the barns to join a track with the field boundary hedge to your left.
 The track bends left, then right and left again around Barton's Spinney before bearing left and then right to reach a Knotting Road (grid ref.
 TL026655).

 Cross the road and continue along the footpath opposite.
 This path follows the field boundary which should be on your left.
 The path leads out onto Park Road.
 Turn left and continue through the village of Melchbourne to a T-junction.
 Turn right and continue north along the road for about 450 metres to reach another T-junction (grid ref.
 TL030662).
 Cross straight over to join a signed bridleway.
-After 150 metres turn left on an unmarked permissive bridleway.
-This path keeps the field boundary on your right and soon turns left to head north by-passing Grange Farm way to your left.
+After 150 metres turn right on an unmarked permissive bridleway.
+This path keeps the field boundary on your left and soon turns left to head north by-passing Grange Farm way to your left.
 Joining a better track, keep heading in the same direction until you reach Dean Lodge (grid ref.
 TL034673).
 Turn right here just before the house and follow a path and then their access drive to a road (grid ref.
 TL041672).

 Turn left along the road which swings right to enter the village.
 Ignore Brook Lane on your left and continue until you reach High Street which is a left turn.
 A short way further and you are soon back at the start.